The Opening: Clemson recruiting for 2018 all about quality, not quantity

 “I’m talking with Jackson Carman (the No. 12 overall recruit from Fairfield, Ohio) and Jamaree Syler (the No. 9 recruit from Pace Academy in Atlanta), two really great offensive linemen,” Thomas said.
 “I want them to come here to see it’s a special place.”

-Green Hope (Cary, N.C.) wide receiver Jordyn Adams may be the next guy who commits to Clemson.
-He said he plans to announce his choice between North Carolina and Clemson on the NFL Network tonight at 7:10 p.m.
-(ET).
+Green Hope (Cary, N.C.) wide receiver Jordyn Adams chose North Carolina over Clemson on Monday.
 Considering that the baseball-football star is the son of North Carolina defensive line coach Deke Adams, that Clemson was even in the mix speaks volumes about what winning a national title means.